usama8199/usama_Portfolio/README.md

+                                   *click on the project title to view code*

 # [Project 1: Prediction and forecasting of Application Count](https://github.com/usama8199/Clustering-Prediction-DecisionTree-TimeSeriesForecasting-ApplicationCount)
 #### Overview and Video:
 - Deal with missing value in ZONE using Random Forest